Mikerophonic/bakery/README.md

 ## Description

 This console application was created as my first independent project in the C# / .NET course at Epicodus.
 It demonstrates my understanding of Test Driven Development in C#.

+## Setup/Installation Requirements

+* Clone this repository to your local machine: $ git clone https://github.com/Mikerophonic/bakery.git
+* Navigate to Bakery from root directory with cd Bakery
+* Type 'dotnet run' in the terminal to start program.
+* To run tests, navigate to Bakery.Tests from root directory with cd Bakery.Tests
+* Type 'dotnet test' in the terminal.

+## Known Bugs

+No known bugs.

+## Assignment requirements

 The console application must include the following functionality:
 * There should be two classes: one for Bread and one for Pastry.
 * When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread and Pastry.
 * A user should be able to specify how many loaves of Bread and how many Pastrys they'd like.